TrafficGuard/sophia/README.md

 ## The Nous Story

-Nous started from a simple goal: to harness AI's potential to **enhance real-world productivity**, born in DevOps and Platform Engineering space.
+Nous started from a simple goal: to harness AI's potential to enhance real-world productivity, born in DevOps and Platform Engineering space.
 We envisioned a tool that could:

-- Automate standard and simple requests using natural language prompts.
-- Intelligently triage build failures, support requests and production incidents.
+- Automate various processes and support requests, and triage build failures.
 - Review code for compliance with standards and best practices.
-- Assist with large/complex refactorings, and more.
+- Assist with large refactorings, and more.

 At TrafficGuard we process billions of events a month for our global clients, [increasing their ad spend ROI](https://www.trafficguard.ai/case-studies?ref=gh) by protecting against bots and other forms of invalid traffic.
 Our SaaS on GCP comprises projects developed in TypeScript, Python, GoogleSQL, PHP and Terraform, deployed from GitLab.